-- each person or entity, or group of affiliated persons, known by us to beneficially own 5% or more of our outstanding shares; - · each of our directors and executive officers individually; and - all of our executive officers and directors as a group.
+- · each person or entity, or group of affiliated persons, known by us to beneficially own 5% or more of our outstanding shares; - · each of our directors and executive officers individually; and - · all of our executive officers and directors as a group.

 The beneficial ownership of ordinary shares is determined in accordance with the SEC rules and generally includes any ordinary shares over which a person exercises sole or shared voting or investment power.
-For purposes of the table below, we deem shares subject to options or RSUs that are currently exercisable or exercisable within 60 days of February 14, 2023, to be outstanding and to be beneficially owned by the person holding the options or RSUs for the purposes of computing the percentage ownership of any other person.
-The percentage of shares beneficially owned is based on 76,803,871 ordinary shares outstanding as of February 14, 2023.
+For purposes of the table below, we deem shares subject to options or RSUs that are currently exercisable or exercisable within 60 days of February 14, 2024, to be outstanding and to be beneficially owned by the person holding the options or RSUs for the purposes of computing the percentage ownership of that person but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.
+The percentage of shares beneficially owned is based on 78,720,234 ordinary shares outstanding as of February 14, 2024.